SADITH2005/File-Transfer-App/README.md

 step 04:
 The IP you use is shown there.
 Paste it in the PC browser.
 After that, connect the phone to Wi-Fi and paste that IP in the browser.
 ![Screenshot (548)](https://github.com/user-attachments/assets/305c6108-6171-4361-9059-b6696411982e)

+DISCLAIMER:
+Any information you enter here will not be passed on to anyone else or to the creator.
+All the files here are stored in the folder named Uploads in the folder where you put the Python file.